-Rentals can be great for getting new clients into your facility, and they can be great when they’re sold as part of a membership with monthly payments (see #1 about guaranteeing recurring revenue).
+Rentals can be great for getting new clients into your facility.
+In addition, they can be great when they’re sold as part of a membership with monthly payments (see #1 about guaranteeing recurring revenue).
 However, rentals are the least profitable programming option for your space.
-In particular, renting space to instructors who want to use it for lessons cuts you out of valuable marketing information from their students, and can leave you vulnerable legally if students don’t have a verified facility waiver on file.
-Allowing instructors to control everything about their lessons gives them a big advantage, and this is doubly true if you’re not expecting the instructors to pay for the space upfront (see #2).
+In particular, renting space to instructors who want to use it for lessons cuts you out of valuable marketing information from their students.
+It can also leave you vulnerable legally if students don’t have a verified facility waiver on file.
+Allowing instructors to control everything about their lessons gives them a big advantage.
+This is doubly true if you’re not expecting the instructors to pay for the space upfront (see #2).

-It’s always disheartening when I see our clients using these practices. eSoft Planner was built around the sound business concepts of upfront payments and establishing recurring revenue, but sports facility owners often don’t think that they can charge more or earlier for their services because it’s not what their customers are used to.
-It’s best to be aware of these common missteps as you start out, and establish consistent rules and standards that your clients will come to expect.
+It’s always disheartening when I see our clients using these practices. eSoft Planner was built around the sound business concepts of upfront payments and establishing recurring revenue.
+Sports facility owners often don’t think that they can charge more or earlier for their services because it’s not what their customers are used to.
+It’s best to be aware of these common missteps as you start out.
+Establish consistent rules and standards that your clients will come to expect.
 However, its never too late to adopt these practices.
 Ignore them at your own risk.